Good Grief: A Way through the Holidays after a Loved One Dies

 In a celebration luncheon on Monday during Annual Meeting, there was cause for much rejoicing as stories were shared of evangelism outreach throughout Waco and the surrounding Central Texas area.
 City Reach Waco, an intentional emphasis on evangelism in the Annual Meeting host city, involved a prayer initiative, soccer tournament, prison outreach and neighborhood block parties.

-Vince Smith, director of missions for Collin Baptist Association, shared about an initiative in Collin County to pray for every home in/p>... [continue]
+Vince Smith, director of missions for Collin Baptist Association, shared about an initiative in Collin County to pray for every home in the area.
+An idea started at First Baptist Church, McKinney, mobilized 900 volunteers sinced February to personally... [continue]

 Discovering How Literacy Can Bless Your Community